sanjeev-nagarro-git/UPosts/README.md

 - **Offline Access**: The app supports offline functionality, using RealmDB to store posts locally.

 ## Prerequisites
 - **Xcode**: Ensure you have Xcode installed (version supporting Swift and RxSwift).
-Develope on Xcode 15.4
+Developed on Xcode 15.4
 - **SPM**: Make sure the required packages are configured via Swift Package Manager.

 ## Steps to Run the Application